hjanime/SPADEVizR/README.md

-class.number       | a numeric value specifying the number of classes method             | a character specifying the method used to classify cluster method.parameter   | a list of parameters used by the selected method cluster.size       | a numeric vector with the number of cell in each cluster (-- sum of all samples --) ( XXX) cluster.number | a numeric value specifying the number of clusters classes            | a two column dataframe with the cluster in first colunm and corresponding classe in the second colunm
+class.number       | a numeric value specifying the number of classes method             | a character specifying the method used to classify cluster method.parameter   | a list of parameters used by the selected method classes            | a two column dataframe with the cluster in first colunm and corresponding classe in the second colunm

 # <a name="license"/> 11.
 License
 SPADEVizR is freely distributed under the GLP-3 license.